Audrey Hale, 28, named as Nashville school shooter as map and manifesto found

 Metro Nashville Police Chief John Drake said Hale was not believed to have any previous criminal record.

-He said a “manifesto” and a map of the school grounds showing entrances had been found at her home.
+He said a “manifesto” and a map of the school grounds showing entrances had been found at the killer’s home.

 Asked at a press conference whether there was anything found in a police search of Hale’s apartment that could have suggested a motive for such a horrific crime, Chief Drake said: “We have a manifesto, we have some writings we’re going over that pertain to this day, the actual incident.